The Ultimate Guide to Using Expert Witness Exhibits in Court

 Any case may benefit from the use of expert witness exhibits during testimony.
 However, testimony from experts in certain specialties may achieve additional credibility from the use of exhibits.
 For example, medical experts may use medical records (a form of documentary evidence) to testify to a party’s injuries.
 But additional evidence in other forms might be necessary to successfully explain the extent of the injuries sustained.
 A real-life model of the patient or the harmed area, such as a made-to-scale model of the bones in the foot, can illustrate the injuries in ways testimony may not.
 With the advancements in 3-D technology, medical experts can recreate the effects of different injuries, surgeries, and other treatments simply through certain computer programs.

 Technology and data models can also help recreate events at issue.
 For example, accident reconstruction experts can use computer models, virtual technology, and other programs that can recreate a visual representation of a car collision (or other type of incident) with precision and detail.
 Of course, accident reconstruction specialists are well-versed in scientific methods like time-distance analysis and velocity.
-But when an expert is evaluating a car collision to a jury, a computer simulation may be far more helpful in explaining principles in practice.
+However, when an expert is evaluating a car collision to a jury, a computer simulation may be far more helpful in explaining principles in practice.
 As a general rule, when testimony alone may be too complex for the jury to fully understand, use exhibits.

 Relevancy of Exhibits

 That being said, not all expert witness exhibits are admissible in court.
 Each jurisdiction has its own governing rules of evidence to which an expert’s testimony must adhere.
 As a general rule, evidence will not be admissible at trial unless it is deemed to be relevant.
-Under Rule 401 of the Federal Rules of Evidence (which is followed by all federal courts and the states which have adopted similar rules), evidence is considered to be relevant if “it has any tendency to make a fact more or less probable than it would be without such evidence and the fact is of consequence in determining the action.”
+Under Rule 401 of the Federal Rules of Evidence (which is followed by all federal courts and the states that have adopted similar rules), evidence is considered to be relevant if “it has any tendency to make a fact more or less probable than it would be without such evidence and the fact is of consequence in determining the action.”

 The rule is couched by Rule 403, which permits the exclusion of otherwise relevant evidence if its probative value is substantially outweighed by the danger of “unfair prejudice, confusing the issues, misleading the jury, undue delay, wasting time, or needlessly cumulative evidence.”
 In other words, exhibits will be carefully scrutinized by the court and opposing counsel as to whether they are relevant and not prejudicial.